solrac97gr/go-shield/README.md

 # Go Shield 🛡️

-Is a tool for compile some cybersecurity scripts I normally use for investigate possible SCAM pages in Phishing mails
+This tool is designed to compile various cybersecurity scripts that are commonly used for investigating potential SCAM pages in phishing emails.
+Its purpose is to enhance the efficiency and effectiveness of such investigations.

 ![go-shield](./images/image.png)

 ## Avaliable

-- Check IP: Return the IP of Host
+- IP Check: Retrieve the IP address of a Host.
-- Scan Ports: Scan ports of a Host
+- Port Scan: Scan the ports of a Host.
-- Whois: Get the WhoIs report of a Host
+- Whois Lookup: Obtain the Whois report of a Host.
 - File Integrity:
-    - Generate a Hash of a File
+    - Generate File Hash: Create a hash value for a File.
-    - Verify if a Hash and a File match
+    - Verify Hash and File: Validate if a Hash matches a File.
 - Metadata Manipulation:
-    - Clean EXIF Metadata (IOS Images): Delete data of images in EXIF tags like location add by IOS
+    - Clean EXIF Metadata (IOS Images): Remove EXIF tag data, such as location information added by IOS, from images.
-    - Read EFIX Metadata (IOS Images): Read all EXIF Data in a image
+    - Read EXIF Metadata (IOS Images): Extract all EXIF data from an image.
-- Generate Password: Generate a safe password by default using letter,numbers and symbols
+- Password Generation: Generate a secure password using letters, numbers, and symbols by default
-- File encryptation
+- File Encryption:
-    - Encrypt File: Generate encrypted file and the password for decrypt
+    - Encrypt File: Generate an encrypted file along with a password for decryption.
-    - Decrypt File: Decrypt a file using the generated password
+    - Decrypt File: Decrypt a file using the provided password.